wnchan/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 1a.
 The specified group does not exist.
     * 1a1.
 StudentConnect states the corresponding group does not exist.

       Use case ends.

 * 1b.
 The student is not in the specified group.
     * 1b1.
 StudentConnect notifies the student that they are not in the group.

       Use case ends.

+**Use Case: UC13 - Find a group**

+**MSS**

+1. Student requests to find groups by group number with keyword(s).
+2. StudentConnect shows a list of group(s) with group number(s) matching the keyword(s).

+   Use case ends.

+**Extensions:**
+* 1a.
+The given keyword(s) does not match any of the group numbers.

+  Use case ends.

+**Use Case: UC14 - Filter groups**

+**MSS**

+1. Student requests to filter groups by tutorial slot.
+2. StudentConnect shows a list of groups that belong to the given tutorial slot.

+   Use case ends.

+**Extensions:**
+* 1a.
+The given slot does not match any of the groups' tutorial slot.

+  Use case ends.

+**Use Case: UC15 - Check a group**

+**MSS**

+1. Student requests to check if a particular group meets the requirements for group formation.
+2. StudentConnect displays a message stating if the specified group meets the requirement.

+   Use case ends.

+**Extensions:**
+* 1a.
+The specified group is not registered in the system.

+  Use case ends.

-**Use Case: List Tasks**
+**Use Case: UC16 - List Tasks**

 **MSS**